 The inferior vena cava is the largest vein in the abdomen and the filter is fed into it through a vein in the groin.

-WA’s Chief Medical Officer, Dr Michael Leitt said the findings were an example of some of the excellent research being undertaken by clinician researchers in Western Australia’s public health system.
+WA’s Chief Medical Officer, Dr Michael Levitt said the findings were an example of some of the excellent research being undertaken by clinician researchers in Western Australia’s public health system.
 “This is an important study that will simplify the treatment of trauma patients around the world by guiding clinicians on the specific circumstances in which these devices should and should not be used,” Dr Levitt said.
 Dr Ho was supported to undertake the research by a Department of Health/Raine Medical Research Foundation Clinician Research Fellowship, a State Government Research Translation Project grant and the RPH Research Foundation Trauma Research Program.
-Other WA Health members of the research team included Sudhakar Rao, Stephen Honeybul (pictured above with Dr Ho), Rene Zellweger, Bradley Wibrow, Alan Kop, Tomas Corcoran, Philip Misur, Cyrus Edibam, Jenny Chamberlain and Claire Forskyke.
+Other WA Health members of the research team included Sudhakar Rao, Stephen Honeybul (pictured above with Dr Ho), Rene Zellweger, Bradley Wibrow, Alan Kop, Tomas Corcoran, Philip Misur, Cyrus Edibam, Jenny Chamberlain and Claire Forsdyke.

 This trial was conducted in collaboration with Professor Ross Baker from Murdoch University, Professor Jeffrey Lipman and Dr Anthony Holley from the University of Queensland, Professor Frederick Rogers from the University of Pennsylvania, and Professor Elizabeth Geelhoed from The University of Western Australia.